yhunter-ru/yamaps/trunk/readme.txt

 5. Visual selecting the marker color.

 == Changelog ==

+= 0.4.1 =
+* New: "Extra" Panel tab added
+* New: Instead of the URL, you can put a post ID.
+* New: You can place the map in an existing block in the WordPress template.
+If filled, the map block in the content will not be created.

 = 0.4.0 =
 * New: Adding multiple placemarks in the visual editor